-The catalogue is an official BUiD University document describing academic programmes, faculty listings, policies, procedures, regulations and requirements of the University.
+The catalogue is an official BUID University document describing academic programme, faculty listings, policies, procedures, regulations and requirements of the University.
 Every effort has been made to ensure the accuracy of the information presented in this catalogue.
 However, no responsibility is assumed for editorial, clerical or printing errors, or errors occasioned by mistakes.
-The University reserves the right to change any provision listed at any point in time during the year, to best serve the academic interest of the students.
-Such change may include, but is not limited to, academic requirements for graduation.
-Every effort will be made to keep students informed of any such changes.
+The University reserves the right to make changes without prior notice to the information contained in this publication, including the alteration of various fees (as per University policies), schedules, conditions of admission and credit requirements, and the revision or cancellation of particular modules or programmes.